mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
 - [ ] Start writing MSc paper based on the sphere paper
 - [ ] MSc paper needs to use new simulations
 - [ ] ANSTT presentation.
-PhD week presentation but without the tutorial on spectrometry
+PhD week presentation but without the tutorial on spectrometry.
+Emphasise the use of iThemba and just "be a presence there for n-lab"
+- [ ] send cfds to tanya
+- [ ] collimated 4 sipm spectrum Cs

 ## In Progress